Mithraeum of Dura-Europos

 The Mithraeum of Dura Europos was found during excavations in the city in 1934.
 It is considered to be one of the best-preserved and best-documented cult buildings of Mithraism.

 The temple is located in the northwest of the city, near the city wall.
 It is a free-standing building made of adobe bricks.
 The execution of the masonry is described in the preliminary report as rather poor.
 There were three construction phases.
 At the beginning it was a cult room built into a residential building, which over the years has been expanded and further decorated.
 The temple is at the ground level, and resembles a basilica inside.
 These are rather atypical elements for mithraeum, as they were mostly designed underground and grotto-like.

+Excavation

+The mithraeum along with the rest of the city was excavated by Clark Hopkins and Cumont, who were later joined by Rostovtzeff and Robert du Mesnil du Buisson.
+The other members were Maurice Pillet, Margaret Crosby and Frank Edward Brown.
+The mithraeum is significant as it was the first and only such site found in Syria until the excavations at Caesarea Maritima in 1973-74 also revealed a mithraeum.